-We are receiving reports of near or at-threshold levels of potato leafhopper in alfalfa.
-As second-cut alfalfa grows, farmers should scout for resurging numbers in their fields.
+Now is a good time to start scouting for potato leafhopper in alfalfa, as second-cut alfalfa grows.
+Potato leafhoppers migrate up from the south in late spring to early summer.
+While they may be present in first-cut alfalfa they’re seldom a problem.
+But in the second-cut alfalfa numbers can increase rapidly.
 Younger alfalfa is more susceptible to damage at lower leafhopper numbers.
+Also, vigorous alfalfa can tolerate higher numbers, and stressed alfalfa can tolerate fewer – an important consideration should the current dry conditions continue.
 If alfalfa is more than 7 days from a cut and plants are under normal stress, a good rule of thumb for a treatment threshold is: when the number of leafhoppers in a 10-sweep set is equal to or greater than the height of the alfalfa.
 For example, if the alfalfa is 8 inches tall and the average number of leafhoppers per sample is 8 or higher, treatment is warranted.
 If the average is 7 or lower, the grower should come back within a few days to see if the population is higher or lower.
-Vigorous alfalfa can tolerate higher numbers, and stressed alfalfa can tolerate fewer.
-Special attention should also be paid to alfalfa fields that were damaged by fall armyworms last year.
+While we don’t have specific guidance for thresholds in stressed alfalfa, consider the guidelines above and lower them some.

 Our extension factsheet on potato leafhopper in alfalfa is at https://ohioline.osu.edu/factsheet/ENT-33

 A great resource for other forage-related questions is the Forage Page at https://forages.osu.edu/home